-- inappropriate topic for audience age
+- an inappropriate topic for audience age

 - not enough of a story arc

 So far, I have had nine official rejection letters this year…one literally came in as I was writing this paragraph!
-The fact I am receiving rejections means that I am actually submitting my work and attempting to put it out there to the world.
+The fact I am receiving rejections means I am actually submitting my work and attempting to put it out there to the world.